|

-The following info was compiled by Esther Bozak and originally posted to the KnitList.
+The following info was compiled by Esther Bozak and originally posted to the KnitList (now defunct internet mailing list).
 It comes from several books (notably Homespun, Handknit and Knitting in the Old Way):

 Yarn Type |